BradfordBach/NMSLocator/README.md

 - This locator will likely incorrectly label items if you are running closer to the core, since it expects the exit point of the black hole to be a non black hole system
 - Likewise the locator expects each black hole entry **and exit** to be a unique universe address.
 If it is already logged, it will simply ignore the address.
 - The locator only stores OCR details after a full black hole exit and entry system are logged.
 If you quit after running the OCR on the black hole system, that OCR data will be lost.
 - OCR tools are notoriously incorrect, and while I have made some effort to make sure the readings are more accurate, in some cases it may make mistakes.
-The universal address is calculated and not a part of the OCR, so it will always be correc.
+The universal address is calculated and not a part of the OCR, so it will always be correct.
 - The locator is a work in progress, and there may be issues